pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 and the State, safeguarding the unity of the whole Party and the whole country, and supporting and ensuring that organs of state power carry out their work proactively, independently responsible, and in a coordinated manner in accordance with the Constitution and laws.
-The Communist Party of China is the core force leading China's various undertakings, and the national governance system must adhere to the leadership of the party.
+The CCP is the core force leading China's various undertakings, and the national governance system must adhere to the leadership of the party.
 Since the beginning of reform and opening up, no matter how the party has adjusted the relationship between the party and the government, one thing remains unchanged, that is, upholding the party's leadership has always been